psp1g/papers-tools-rs/README.md

 ## Patching

-To overwrite textures, just put the new texture in the same path as the original one, with the same name.
+To overwrite textures, just add the new texture in the same path as the original one in your patch directory.
 For example, to replace the `RifleTranq.png` texture, put the new texture in `patch/assets/textures/RifleTranq.png`.

 Editing xml files is also supported.
-The tool will merge your changes with the original file.
+The tool will merge your changes with the original game xml files.
 Example for adding a new paper (`patch/assets/data/Papers.xml`):

 ```xml